audiologiks/findajob/README.md

 ======
 Update 1/23/2020

-Moving Country specific information over to this repo for a Meetup.
+Moving Country and job seach information over to this repo under the /kb/workabroad link for a Meetup.
 I will add voice code to the entries and use them as examples.

 Repository for code for a desktop client enabling recording and sharing audio using Twilio (www.twilio.com), written in php and html.
 * Used for a meetup in Tokyo to job seekers for bilingual jobs in Japan.